 The truth is that there is no clear and concise way to explain how hospitals determine prices and negotiate with individual insurance companies.
-What you end up paying out of pocket has little to do with what price hospitals charge your insurer and more to do with the way that your insurance plan is built – what are the copays, the deductible, the out-of-pocket-maximum, etc. and how well the insurance company has negotiated with the facility.
+What you end up paying out of pocket has little to do with the price hospitals charge your insurer and more to do with how your insurance plan is built.
+For example, what the copays, deductibles, and out-of-pocket-maximums are, as well as how well the insurance company has negotiated with the facility.
 Most people don’t know anything about the cost of care until they receive their “explanation of benefits” days or weeks after the service.

 On May 8th, the U.S. Centers for Medicare and Medicaid Services (CMS) said that it would require drug manufacturers to include “list prices” in television ads for all medicines covered by Medicare or Medicaid that cost more than $35 for a one month supply or a full course.
-On June 14th, 2019, Merck, Eli Lilly, Amgen, and the Association of National Advertisers filed a lawsuit against Azar, CMS, and HHS alleging that the government doesn’t have the license to require price disclosures in advertising and stated that the rule violated the manufacturers’ First Amendment right to free speech.
-On July 8th, 2019, a federal judge stopped the Trump administration order that would have required drug companies to include prices in their TV ads.
+On June 14th, 2019, Merck, Eli Lilly, Amgen, and the Association of National Advertisers filed a lawsuit against Azar, CMS, and HHS, alleging that the government doesn’t have the license to require price disclosures in advertising.
+They stated that the rule violated the manufacturers’ First Amendment right to free speech.
+On July 8th, 2019, a federal judge stopped the Trump administration order, requiring drug companies to include prices in their TV ads.
 Again, what a consumer ends up paying for medication depends on their insurance plan and usually will have little resemblance to the “list price” that would be disclosed on TV commercials.
 However, many drug companies are voluntarily disclosing list prices and a range of expected out-of-pocket costs for their medications on websites and via dedicated phone lines.

 Perhaps the notion of “anything is better than nothing” applies here.
 With this raw data, analysts, app developers, insurers, and providers may be able to create tools that are useful to consumers and will help direct patients to the most cost-effective locations for the services that they need.
 Will price transparency lower health care costs?
 It’s anyone’s guess.
 It might be worth a try – let’s all remain cautiously optimistic.